Bipartite quantum states admitting a causal explanation: Spatial versus temporal correlations

+An immediate consequence of Theorem~\ref{thm:splittemporalmap} is that $\mathcal{E}$ is entanglement breaking whenever $\tau$ is separable~\cite{horodecki2003ebc}.
 A visualization of the channels $\mathcal{D}$ and $\mathcal{G}$ of Theorem~\ref{thm:splittemporalmap} for an illustrative example is shown in Figure~\ref{fig:EequalsGD}.
 We note that just like $\mathcal{E}$ in~\eqref{eq:qconditionalmap} is well-defined in the sense that it does not depend on the choice of an orthonormal basis of eigenvectors for $\rho_{\Alg{A}}$, for example as shown by its alternative expression in~\eqref{eqn:JEfromSylvester}, the map $\mathcal{D}$ in~\eqref{eq:dephasing} is also well-defined, depending only on $\rho_{\Alg{A}}$, but not the particular choice of orthonormal eigenbasis (cf.\ Appendix~\ref{app:Dwelldefined}).
-Moreover, note that the equality between~\eqref{eq:GmapX} and~\eqref{eq:Gmap} ensures that $\mathcal{G}$ does not depend on the choice of a convex decomposition of $\tau$.
+Moreover, note that~\eqref{eq:GmapX} ensures that $\mathcal{G}$ does not depend on the choice of a convex decomposition of $\tau$.
 Generalizations of Theorem~\ref{thm:splittemporalmap} for when $\rho_{\Alg{A}}\ge0$ are given in Appendix~\ref{sec:nonfaithful}.

 The remainder of this section is devoted to making Theorem~\ref{thm:splittemporalmap} more understandable and then proving it.
 In particular, we will analyze the different components and justify our terminology before providing a proof.
 To do so, we first recall some definitions involving Hadamard--Schur channels and correlation matrices.